-I became the Section 151 Officer on 08 November 2024.
+I became the Section 151 Officer on 3 January 2023.
 The auditors had previously raised concerns about the preparation of and evidence to support the Statement of Accounts for 2019/20, particularly in relation to specialist Property Plant & Equipment valuations.
 The Narrative Report and Annual Governance Statement included with these Accounts provide more detail on the Council's historic issues.
 In addition, a previous Section 151 Officer had issued a Section 114 Part 2 Report following concerns regarding the misappropriation of resources between the General Fund and Housing Revenue Account, an independent external review confirmed the misappropriations.

-In response to these findings, a previous Section 151 Officer commissioned an independent external review by EY which identified significant weaknesses in financial management, financial processes and systems of internal control.
+In response to these findings I commissioned an independent external review by EY which identified significant weaknesses in financial management, financial processes and systems of internal control.

-Based on the detailed work undertaken prior to my appointment, the statement of accounts for 2022/23 have been updated with material transactions and balances either confirmed or restated as necessary.
-Whilst I cannot comment on the quality of the financial processes in operation prior to my appointment, I am satisfied that sufficient evidence has been obtained to materially support the overall Balance Sheet and the overall year-end position on General Fund balances and reserves.
+Based on the detailed work undertaken since my appointment, the statement of accounts for 2022/23 have been updated with material transactions and balances either confirmed or restated as necessary.
+Whilst I cannot comment on the quality of the financial processes in operation prior to my appointment, I am satisfied that sufficient evidence has been obtained to support the overall Balance Sheet and the overall year-end position on General Fund balances and reserves.